ropensci-archive/roweb2/content/blog/2020-MM-DD-treedata.table/index.md

 ---

-The `data.table` package enables high-performance extended functionality for data tables in R. `treedata.table` is a wrapper for `data.table` for phylogenetic analyses that matches a phylogeny to the `data.table`, and preserves matching during data.table operations.
+The `data.table` package enables high-performance extended functionality for data tables in R. `treedata.table` is a wrapper for `data.table` for phylogenetic analyses that matches a phylogeny to the `data.table`, and preserves matching during `data.table` operations.
-Using the `data.table` package greatly increases the efficiency of these operations over other ways of performing similar tasks in base R, enabling processing of larger trees and datasets.
+Using the `data.table` package greatly increases analysis reproducibility and the efficiency of data manipulation operations over other ways of performing similar tasks in base R, enabling processing of larger trees and datasets.

 ### Why use treedata.table?